JCFalkenberg/Stitch/README.md

 ### Stitch is a framework built to sync a CoreData store to CloudKit, with backwards compatibility to older OS's than CloudKit+CoreData.

+## This is a work in progress alpha.
+It builds, it has some tests for the non syncing portions of the code.

 ## Warnings
 Stitch like it's namesake has some prickly parts to be aware of right off the bat.
 * It doesn't suport public CloudKit databases.